 Take your cold remedy up a notch by adding whiskey, brandy or rum to a classic black tea like Earl Grey, along with some honey and lemon.
 Spice up your toddy with our Hot Apple Spice tea, Ginger’s Oolong or Hot Cinnamon Spice.
 Or, you can go the Un-Toddy route: delete the alcohol but amp up the flavor and soothe factor by keeping the honey and lemon, or add an orange slice, cinnamon sticks, apple juice or whatever sounds good.
 Remember to warm your teacup or mug before you make your Hot Tea Toddy for maximum wrap-your-hands-around-it comfort.

-We know colds are (s)not fun… hopefully our teas can help bring relief.
+We know colds and the flu are not fun… hopefully our teas can help bring relief.
+Shop from the comfort and safety of your home at harney.com where shipping is always free!
 Let us know what your favorite tea remedy is in the comments below.